-Our Board reviewed the composition of our Board and its committees and the independence of each director that has served on our Board since, or that served on our Board during, 2022.
+Our Board reviewed the composition of our Board and its committees and the independence of each director that has served on our Board since 2023.
 In reviewing the independence of our directors, our Board considered the relationships that each non-employee director has with our company and all other facts and circumstances our Board deemed relevant in determining independence, including the beneficial ownership of our stock by each non-employee director.
 Based upon information requested from and provided by each director concerning his or her background, employment, and affiliations, including family and other relationships, including those relationships described under the section of this proxy statement titled "Transactions with Related Persons," our Board affirmatively determined that all of our current directors, with the exception of Drs.
 Harr and Mulligan, satisfy the general independence requirements, and that Drs.
 Harr and Mulligan do not satisfy the general independence requirements, in each case, under the Nasdaq Listing Rules.
 In making these determinations, our Board found that none of our current directors, other than Drs.
 Harr and Mulligan, had a material or other disqualifying relationship that would interfere with their exercise of independent judgment in carrying out their responsibilities as a director, and that each director, other than Drs.
 Harr and Mulligan, is "independent" as that term is defined under Rule 5605(a)(2) of the Nasdaq Listing Rules.
-Dr. Harr, our President and Chief Executive Officer, and Dr. Mulligan, our Vice-Chairman and Head of SanaX, are not independent directors by virtue of their employment with us.
-Our Board also determined that each member of our audit, compensation, and nominating and corporate governance committees satisfied the independence standards for such committees established by the SEC and the Nasdaq Listing Rules, as applicable, during the periods in which they served on such committees.
+Dr. Harr, our President and Chief Executive Officer, is not an independent director by virtue of his employment with us, and Dr. Mulligan, our Vice-Chairman and former Head of Sana Innovation Research, is not an independent director because he was employed by us within the last three years.
+Our Board also determined that each member of our audit, compensation, and nominating and corporate governance committees satisfied the independence standards for such committees established by the SEC and the Nasdaq Listing Rules, as applicable, during the per